Read It…Now.

 Dear friends, we must become the Übermensch; perfection in body, mind and… well, not spirit.
 Who needs spirit when you have the state!

 We must reject our fetish with freedom, and replace it with devotion to global citizenship.
-We must grow past and even spurn the apron strings and umbilicus of “traditional” family ties in favor of service to the family of humanity.
+We must grow past and even spurn the apron strings and umbilicus of “traditional” family ties and norms, in favor of service to the state!

 No sacrifice is too great for this dream.
 You may be asked to give your life, but the promise is no more sickness, no more poverty, no more homelessness, no more injustice.
-You may have to report your mother to the authorities, but you’ll be rewarded with the warm embrace of the global collective; from each according to his or her ability, to each according to his or her need.
+You may have to report your mother to the authorities, but you’ll be rewarded with at least a strong likelihood of a warm embrace from the global collective, very soon … from each according to ability, to each according to need … however the state defines that.

 Forget the tear-filled past with its tiresome clinging to “right” and “wrong.”
 Forget the laws and old ways that held you back.
 Forget humility and restraint.
 Forget the chains and cages of individualism and family, and embrace the Power of Pride!

 Join me, my friends.
-Let us erase the boundaries between nations and faiths and social norms, and march triumphantly toward the cliffs of a new day…
+Let us erase and even reverse the boundaries between nations and faiths and morality, and march triumphantly toward the cliffs of a new day…

 …In matching outfits!